-The OPA provides the opportunity to monetize some of the value of the current surface stockpile at the Bull River Mine thereby generating first revenues for the Company.
-Proceeds from the OPA will be used to continue with final permitting of the Project, on-going care and maintenance costs and further capital upgrades at the Project.
-We are very interested to assess the applicability of ore sorting on our mineralized material on a large-scale basis as a grade control strategy.
+The OPA provides the opportunity to monetize some of the value of the current surface stockpile at the Bull River Mine thereby generating revenues for the Company.
+Some of the proceeds from the OPA will be used to continue with final permitting of the BRM, on-going care and maintenance costs and further capital upgrades at the Project.
+We remain very interested in assessing the applicability of ore sorting on our underground resource as a grade control strategy.
 Potentially ore sorting can be integrated into milling operation in the longer term.

 Ore Crushing and Screening activities - The Company began screening and crushing of stockpiled material in November 2023.
-As of February 2024 approximately 40,000 tonnes of mineralized material on surface has been screened and crushed.
+As of February 2024, approximately 40,000 tonnes of mineralized material on surface had been screened and crushed.
 All this material has been reduced to minus 3 inches in size and material that is minus 5/8 inches in size ("Fines") has been placed in a separate pile.
 Approximately 30% of the material that has been screened and crushed has reported to the Files stockpile.